yangdanny97/yangdanny97.github.io/_posts/2019-08-24-D3-Mapmaking-Tips.md

 ### Non-JSON File Formats

 Map data doesn't always come nicely formatted as GeoJSON or TopoJSON; sometimes they will come as shapefiles, which cannot directly be displayed by D3.
 You can edit and convert map data using a tool called [MapShaper](https://mapshaper.org).
 It has both a web interface and CLI where you can upload files in a variety of formats, edit their layers and polygons, and re-export them as GeoJSON or TopoJSON.
-I used it once to convert a shapefile of Westeros into a format that can be displayed in D3 (the final map, if you're curious, is [here](https://yangdanny97.github.io/GoT-interactive-battles-map/)).
+I used it once to convert a shapefile of Westeros into a format that can be displayed in D3 (the final map, if you're curious, is here: [Game Of Thrones Interactive Battles Map](https://yangdanny97.github.io/GoT-interactive-battles-map/)).

 ### Scaling Issues